Assault weapons legislation in the United States: Connecticut

 Connecticut also bans listed makes and models of semiautomatic firearms and copies of those firearms.
 Grandfather clauses and other exceptions apply, depending.

 Delaware

 Since June 30, 2022, the production, sale, transfer, receipt, and possession of firearms deemed as assault weapons are prohibited.
 State law bans numerous specifically named semi-automatic centerfire rifles, semi-automatic shotguns, and semi-automatic pistols.
 The law also bans "copycat" assault weapons, which are defined as being a firearm that while not specifically listed as a banned assault weapon, is either a semi-automatic centerfire rifle, semi-automatic shotgun, or semi-automatic pistol with one or more specific banned cosmetic features.
 Assault weapons acquired before June 20, 2022 are grandfathered in – that is, they are legal to possess, and to transfer to a family member.

-Florida

-Assault weapon legislation has been previously proposed in the Legislature.

 Hawaii

 Hawaiian law bans the manufacture, possession, sale or other transfer of what it defines as assault pistols.
 Hawaii defines an "assault pistol" as a semiautomatic handgun that accepts a detachable magazine and that has two or more of: